 Special notice to Vermont Residents: Jointly will not share your non-public personal information with unaffiliated third parties without your consent, other than as permitted by law.

 Jointly takes physical, technological and administrative measures to protect the personal information you provide through the Service against loss, theft, and unauthorized access, use, disclosure or modification.
-For example:

 - we transmit data over secured communication channels using SSL Login credentials,